google/j2cl/transpiler/javatests/com/google/j2cl/transpiler/readable/README.md

     thinks these things are live.
 - Fix and double check equals/hashcode methods on all TypeDescriptor flavors. see cl/112695016 for more information.
-- Generate more specific type annotation (function(): with specific parameter types and return type) for JsFunction types.

 ##JsInterop Restrictions to check
 - JsConstructor: